MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/installsitepackage.md

 6. Select **Provision** when ready to install Custom Learning into your tenant environment.
 The provisioning process will take up to 15 minutes.
 You will be notified via email (to the notification email address you entered on the Provisioning page) when the site is ready for access.

 > [!IMPORTANT]
-> The Tenant Admin who provisions the Custom Learning Site must go to the site and assign owners to the site.
+> The Tenant Admin who provisions the Custom Learning site must go to the site, and then open CustomLearningAdmin.aspx to initialize Custom Learning Admin properties.
+At this time, the Tenant Admin should also assign Owners to the site.

+## Validate Provisioning Success

-7. When provisioning is complete, the Tenant Admin receives an email from the PnP Provisioning Service.
-Copy the link to the site provided in the email, and then follow the instructions to go to the site.
-As a Tenant Admin, your job isn't over.
+When provisioning is complete, the Tenant Admin receives an email from the PnP Provisioning Service.
+The admin can copy the link to the site provided in the email, and then follow the instructions to go to the site.
+Alternately, the tenant admin can navigate to <YOUR-SITE-COLLECTION-URL>/SitePages/CustomLearningAdmin.aspx.
+This initializes the CustomConfig list item that sets up Custom Learning for its first use.
+The person who first opens this page must be a Tenant Admin,Site Collection Admin, or Owner of the site.
+You should see a page that looks like this: